Stars And

 5-20-99 Original Author Unknown

-Need: matte board or cardboard, white glue(
+Need: matte board or

-thinned with water in a cup), paintbrushes, shakers with large holes,
+cardboard, white glue( thinned with water in a cup), paintbrushes,

-powdered tempera paint, glitter
+shakers with large holes, powdered tempera paint, glitter

-Directions: Paint the entire surface of the
+Directions: Paint the

-matte board or cardboard with thinned white glue.
-Fill shakers with
+entire surface of the matte board or cardboard with thinned white

-powdered tempera and glitter.
-Shake the paint glitter mixture onto the
+glue.
+Fill shakers with powdered tempera and glitter.
+Shake the

-glue to make "fireworks".
-Dry the project for a long time
+the project for a long time (a couple of days).

 Fireworks